kennysmithed/oels2021/oels_practical_wk4_maze.md

 ## Option 1: two lists

 One way to pass in two options for every reading trial (the correct continuation plus a non-word distractor) is just to pass in two lists of words - one is the list of correct continuations, the other is the list of distractors.
-For instance, if we want our correct continuations to be "The" "dog", "chased", "the" and "cat" (i.e. the sentence is "The dog chased the cat." as in the L-maze image above) and our distractors are "x-x-x", "thon", "pirths", "swaz", and "yits" (i.e. just a sequence of non-words of the same length), we could represent those two sets of options like this:
+For instance, if we want our correct continuations to be "The", "dog", "chased", "the" and "cat" (i.e. the sentence is "The dog chased the cat." as in the L-maze image above) and our distractors are "x-x-x", "thon", "pirths", "swaz", and "yits" (i.e. just a sequence of non-words of the same length), we could represent those two sets of options like this:

 ```js
 var correct_continuations = ["The","dog","chased","the","cat."];